The Government of Yukon is offering a summer registration hunt for Fortymile caribou from August 1 to September 9, 2021 in Game Management Subzones:

-- The hunt was open from December 1, 2020 to March 31, 2021.
-The hunt could also have closed when the threshold limit of 300 caribou was met - whichever happened sooner.
+- The hunt will be open from December 1, 2021 to March 31, 2022.
+The hunt will close at the season end date, or when the threshold limit of 300 caribou is met – whichever happens sooner.

-- To participate in this hunt, you must get a Wildlife Act permit.
-Eligible hunters purchasing a caribou seal after December 1 automatically received a permit for Fortymile.
-Eligible hunters who already have a seal must contact their nearest Environment office to get a Fortymile permit.
-This can be conducted over the phone.
+- Eligible hunters who purchase a caribou seal automatically receive a permit for the Fortymile caribou winter hunt.
+Eligible hunters who purchased their seal from a vendor will need to contact a Department of Environment office to get a Fortymile permit.
+This can be done over the phone.

 - The winter distribution of the herd can vary dramatically and as of early November, it is unknown how many, if any, Fortymile caribou may be available and where they may be available.

-- Download a map of the hunt area.
+- Download a map of the threshold hunt area.